• Skip to main content

 This recipe calls for very little coriander powder and a good red chili powder that yields this bright color.
 I have not used jaggery in this pulusu but if you like you can use.

-1. Rinse tamarind and soak it in ½ cup hot water.
-Squeeze up and filter the juice, discard the pulp or reuse.
+1. Rinse 2 tablespoons tamarind and soak it in ยฝ cup hot water.
+When it is soft, squeeze up and strain the juice, discard the pulp.

 2. Wash okra under running water.
 Wipe dry with a clean kitchen cloth or tissue.